rulewis/journey-optimizer.en/help/using/building-journeys/journey-gs.md

    ![](../assets/jo-datasource.png)

-1. **Configure an action**: Customer Journey Management message capabilities are built-in, you just need to design your content and publish your message.
+1. **Configure an action**: Journey Optimizer message capabilities are built-in, you just need to design your content and publish your message.
 See [this section](../get-started-content.md).
 If you're using a third-party system to send your messages, you can create a custom action.
 Learn more in this [section](../action/action.md).
 This step is performed by a **technical user**.

     ![](../assets/create-content-push.png)